How It All Started

 Luanne Dietz is a three-time Emmy Award winner and Cannes Lion recipient.
-She has been a force in the creative industry bringing her expertise to newspapers, international documentaries, inner-city media education, non profit and film production.
-She currently is a Visual Story Master at Starbucks and freelances on projects she's passionate about.
+She has been a force in the creative as a female director, editor, teacher, entrepreneur and big idea creative.
+A journalist turned branded content guru, she currently is a Visual Story Master at Starbucks and freelances on projects she's passionate about.
 Previously she was the first director at CNN's brand studio, Courageous, where she directed and produced documentaries for Great Big Story and Turner at large.
 She has worked as a photo editor and multimedia producer at the San Francisco Chronicle and has multiple years of experience in film and arts education.
-Her endeavors have taken her around the globe, including extended periods of time in Europe, Africa and the Middle East.
+Her endeavors have taken her around the globe, including extended periods of time in Europe, Africa, China and the Middle East.

 Dietz graduated with a Bachelor of Science degree in Journalism and Communications with emphasis on Photojournalism from the University of Florida.
 She has made it her goal to seek out stories with significance, and use her camera as a tool to tell them.
 She is rarely seen without a smile on her face.

 When she's not directing behind a camera you can find her in the classroom where she works with high school students teaching photography and video through her foundation Cause Beautiful.

 Luanne sits on the board of the National Press Photographers Association and is an alumni of the Eddie Adams Workshop and The Kalish editing workshop.
-Her work has been recognized by Cannes Lions International Festival of Creativity, Emmys, POYi, NPPA, CPOY, the Society of Professional Journalist, and the Hearst Foundation.
+Her work has been recognized by Cannes Lions International Festival of Creativity, Emmys, POYi, NPPA, CPOY, the Sarasota Film Festival, the Society of Professional Journalist, and the Hearst Foundation.